mxagar/tool_guides/fiftyone/README.md

 - We should launch the UI app (running in the browser) once the dataset is uploaded to FiftyOne.
 There are at least two ways to do that:
   - In the code, using the SDK: `session = fo.launch_app(...)`
   - Via the CLI: `(env) fiftyone app launch <dataset_name>`
 - If we launch the UI app in the code, we have the advantage of getting the `session` object, which can be used to create filters in the code.
-However, I have experienced several issues when running it from a Jupyter notebook, thus I usually opted for the CLI way.
+However, if we use this approach:
+  - We should use Jupyter Lab notebooks, not VSCode; otherwise, we might have issues.
+  - We can click on "Create new View for Cell Output" and put the view side-by-side with our notebook code.

 ### Tabular Datasets